altfatterz/altfatterz.github.io/_posts/2019-07-07-spring-boot-app-on-openshift.md

 $ mvn clean install
 ```

-In the logs we will see that is using the [`fabric8-maven-plugin`](https://github.com/fabric8io/fabric8-maven-plugin) to generate the openshift resource descriptors (via `fabric8:resource` goal) and docker images (via `fabric8:build`) for us.
+In the logs we see that is using the [`fabric8-maven-plugin`](https://github.com/fabric8io/fabric8-maven-plugin) to generate the openshift resource descriptors (via `fabric8:resource` goal) and docker images (via `fabric8:build`) for us.

 ```xml
 <plugin>